 Scuba Diving in Mexico

-View our guide to going scuba diving in Mexico including information on beginners dive courses, advanced trips, the best locations and dive sites to visit and recommendations for dive centres.
 There are options for complete beginners and advanced divers in Mexico - this really is one of the best countries in the world to go diving.
-Jacques Cousteau famously called the Sea of Cortez (a popular dive site in Mexico) as the aquarium of the world, experience this magical country and spectacular underworld for yourself.
+Jacques Cousteau famously called the Sea of Cortez (a popular dive site in Mexico) as the aquarium of the world.
+Experience this magical country and spectacular underworld for yourself.

 Scuba Diving Courses & Packages in Mexico